MicrosoftDocs/sdk-api/sdk-api-src/content/wmdmlog/nn-wmdmlog-iwmdmlogger.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IWMDMLogger
+ - wmdmlog/IWMDMLogger
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - wmdmlog.h
 api_name:
  - IWMDMLogger
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IWMDMLogger interface

 ## -description

 The <b>IWMDMLogger</b> interface is used by Windows Media Device Manager applications and service providers to log entries in a common log file.
 Components do not need to be certified to use this object.